 Write simple queries on My SQL and observe the results.
 Some simple query exercise that you can try are listed below resources

 - SQL Exercise By Stanford A course by Stanford University requires the students to do following exercises.

 - SQL Zoo Tutorials This tutorial contains some basic exercise that you can start with.

 - MySQL Exercises, Practice, Solution

 Once you feel comfortable on simple queries and practice exercises you can move to complex queries.
-At this stage, I will recommend you to start focusing on performance aspect of queries.
+At this stage, I will recommend you to start focusing on the performance aspect of queries.
 Try to write and query that perform better.
 There are many ways to write SQL query however the performance may change.
-You need to write the queries efficiently that can return results is short time.
+You need to write the queries efficiently that can return results in a short time.

 Learning SQL is a very important step in developing our database skills.
-If one has all his data in SQL database, he needs to know how to retrieve it properly.
+If one has all his data in the SQL database, he needs to know how to retrieve it properly.
 It is also essential to know how to leverage the power of SQL to perform advanced table joins and other complex queries.
 Databases can be manipulated using the Data Manipulation Language (DML) which is a subset of SQL.
 One will be able to learn how to create databases and tables, delete data from databases and comprehend other complexities such as NULL values.
 A very common use of SQL is to perform searches against large volumes of data.
 Searching is made easy with many operators of SQL.
 The users just need to be aware of the multiple options available and they should be able to decide which technique is the best for them in a given situation.
 These tips should be practiced on a regular basis especially when writing queries.